aedans/M-old/README.md

 Defines a global variable with name identifier and value expression.
 Shadows previously defined variables.
-Only valid at global scope.
+Only valid at the top level.

 ```
 (lambda (<identifier>+) <expression>+)